FreeCAD/freecad.workbench_starterkit/README.md

 ## additional stuff

-As python imports seems not that easy to understand, this template should show the way how extensions work in future versions of FreeCAD.

-### Some freecad-related definitions:
+### Some FreeCAD- and python related definitions:

 - **module** : a Python source file, which can expose classes, functions and global variables
 - **package** : a directory containing Python modules.
+- **distribution** : the artifacts which are created by running the setup.py.
+Can contain multiple packages.
 - **workbench** : a _graphical space_ inside the FreeCAD-Gui which adds functionality related to a specific task
 - **namespace-package** : a package which add functionality to a specific namespace.
 For FreeCAD we are talking about packages which are importable with `from freecad import my_package`.
 (Sometimes it's also called new-style-module)
 - **extension-module**: a library (.so / .dll) written in C/C++ which adds the possibility to import this library with python.

 ### Some definitions which are used in discussions, but will lead to confusion

-- **freecad-module**: Its anything available through FreeCADs python interpretor and placed in FreeCADs directory structure.
+- **freecad-module**: It's anything available through FreeCADs python interpretor and placed in FreeCADs directory structure.
 This can be a **module, package, workbench, namespace-package, extension-module**.
 - **new_style_module**: This refers to **packages** which are added to FreeCAD as **namespace-packages**
 - **old_style_module**: A **package** which is plugged into FreeCAD by adding it's base-directory to `sys.path` and uses `Init.py` and `InitGui.py` to get initialized by FreeCAD.